 3. Exercise.
 For many of us, cutting out exercise during this busy time of year seems like an obvious way to free up some time.
 On the contrary, exercise is the last thing you should eliminate from your daily routine.
 Exercise produces endorphins which can help you relax and cope during this time of year.

 4. Breathe.
 Do you ever pay attention to how you breathe?
 Many of us are shallow breathers which means we don’t completely inhale or exhale.
 Deep breathing is beneficial because it sends a message to our brain telling it to “chill out.”
 When stressed, deep breathing can help reduce your heart rate and blood pressure.

 5. Rally the troops.
 Ask your family or friends for help.
 It’s not possible to do everything yourself.
 For the past several years, I’ve been responsible for putting up and taking down the Christmas tree.

 6. Budget for holiday spending.
 My bank has a holiday program that withdraws a specified amount of money out of our paychecks.
 The caveat is that we’re only allowed to withdraw the money when the holiday season arrives.
 This helps eliminate some of the financial worry of the holiday season.

 7. Make time for yourself.
 Don’t eliminate things from your life that help you relax or that you enjoy.
 If you like to read a good book by the fire with a glass of wine, read it.
-If you like to play racket or basketball with your friends, play.
+If you like to play pickle ball or basketball with your friends, play.
 If you’d like to get a massage, do it.
 Don’t forget about your well being during this busy time of year.